hiteshkotte/MILeS_2023/README.md

 ffmpeg :

 This is used to convert the processed video to mp4 format.

- Install the executable file from the official webiste and add it to the system's environment variables.
+This is already installed from the requirements.txt.

  To check if it is installed succesfully: